Embever/embever_docs/docs/getting_started/uaf.md

     ]
 ```

-Furthermore, {{platform}} provides and easy way to automatically send these telemetry data to any cloud application.
+Furthermore, {{UAF}} provides and easy way to automatically send these telemetry data to any cloud application.
 See [How to send data from Embever IoT Core to you application](/tutorials/integrations/webhooks)
-{{platform}} also provides an integration with Salesforce and Azure IoT Hub so that the data sent by the Devices can be used on your Business applicaitons.
+{{UAF}} also provides an integration with Salesforce and Azure IoT Hub so that the data sent by the Devices can be used on your Business applicaitons.
 See [Integration with Salesforce](/tutorials/integrations/salesforce) and [Integration with Azure IoT Hub](/tutorials/integrations/azure_iot_hub) for more details.

 ## Next Steps
 .....